1. GENERAL

 4. Average of 25% recycled content in plastic packaging across the region.

-During the first year of the Pact, a roadmap to achieving the targets will be created.
-These targets cover the whole region and are not to be confused with national targets.
+During the first year of the Pact, a Roadmap to achieving the ANZPAC Targets was created.

 2.2.
 WHAT LEVELS OF PLASTIC PACKAGING DO THESE TARGETS APPLY TO?

-All packaging – primary, secondary and tertiary – will be included in the targets.
+All packaging – primary, secondary and tertiary – will be included in the Targets.

 2.3.
 DOES PACKAGING INCLUDE SINGLE-USE PLASTIC PRODUCTS THEMSELVES?